[after playing out all possible outcomes for Global Thermonuclear War]

 1st Lieutenant Steve Phelps: Holy shit.
 Target selection complete.
 Time on target sequence complete.
 Yield selection complete.

-Computer Voice: Begin countdown.
+voice over intercom: Begin countdown.
 T minus 60.

 Captain Jerry Lawson: All right, let's do it.
 Insert launch key.